 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
-They do this by searching police records and, in relevant cases, barred list information, before issuing a DBS certificate the applicant.
+They do this by searching police records and, in relevant cases, barred list information, before issuing a DBS certificate to the applicant.

-Carrying out DBS checks is an essential part in ensuring that unsuitable individuals are working in judo in the UK.
+Carrying out DBS checks is an essential part in ensuring that unsuitable individuals are not working in judo in the UK.
 British Judo insists on all individuals and clubs to obtain a DBS check before working with vulnerable groups and children.

 Applying for a DBS check